-In its sixth edition, the CIES 2020 Education Film Festivalette, created and funded by the Open Society Foundations Education Support Program, explores critical themes related to education beyond the human.
-This year’s festival highlights narratives that challenge our anthropocentric relationship to nature and bring to the forefront the paradoxical conditions confronting Homo sapiens on an endangered planet.
+In its sixth edition, the CIES 2020 Education Film Festivalette, created and funded by the Open Society Foundations Education Support Program, explored critical themes related to education beyond the human.
+This year’s festival highlighted narratives that challenge our anthropocentric relationship to nature and bring to the forefront the paradoxical conditions confronting Homo sapiens on an endangered planet.

-The 2020 Festivalette films were originally available starting March 23rd till April 30th.
-But we’ve EXTENDED THE FESTIVAL for another month!
-Until May 31st.
-The recordings of the live discussions around the films with the directors and other special guests are available in the showcase.
+The 2020 Festivalette films were originally available starting March 23rd till April 30th and were extended until May 31st.
+The recordings of the live discussions around the films with the directors and other special guests are still available in the showcase (accessible with the private password that was included in your vCIES emails).
 You can participate by adding your comments below the films or below the discussion recordings.

 Rerun of the 2019 Online Festivalette available through May 31st also.
 The virtual rerun of a selection of last year’s Festivalette films were curated on the theme “Reflections on the Meaning of Human Progress”.
 Click here to see the 2019 Program and Trailer